 A maximum of five researchers can now be accommodated in the searchroom.

 All researchers are now required to book a place a minimum of 24 hours before your visit (though more notice is preferred).
 This allows us to ensure that a desk space is available.
 Please email us

-In line with government and university guidance, visitors will need to wear face coverings whilst in the building.
+In line with university guidance, it will be left to personal choice whether visitors wear face coverings whilst seated, but we request that you wear a face covering whilst moving around in the building.